HUAWEI announces P40 series trio: P40, P40 Pro & P40 Pro+

 |ToF sensor

-The P40 Pro+ also takes the memory to the next level.
-We have 12GB of RAM on this highest-tier model.
+The P40 Pro+ also takes the storage to the next level.
+We have 512GB of ROM on this highest-tier model.

 This time around, we have a large, 6.58-inch display (448 PPI, 1.7mm side bezels) HUAWEI calls “quad-curve Overflow Display”, meaning that it’s not only curved around the edges, but also at the top and bottom.
 Resolution is 2640 x 1200, with a refresh rate of 60- and 90Hz.
-In the case of the Plus version, the display is bumped to 120Hz refresh rate.

 Both of these phones are IP68 rated for water resistance.